tginsberg/advent-2025-kotlin/README.md

 This repo contains my solutions to the  [Advent of Code 2025](http://adventofcode.com/2025) set of problems with the Kotlin programming language.
 Each solution is accompanied by blog post.

 I did not use AI of any kind while developing these solutions, or the blog posts associated with them.
-I don't issues with AI per se (in fact, I find it quite handy), but I treat Advent of Code as a learning exercise.
+I don't have issues with AI per se (in fact, I find it quite handy), but I treat Advent of Code as a learning exercise.
 To quote Eric Wastl, creator of Advent of Code, regarding AI: _"If you send a friend to the gym on your behalf, would you expect to get stronger?"_